SucceedAI/macOS-Desktop-App/README.md

 ## Author

-**[Pierre-Henry Soria ツ](https://ph7.me)** – A super passionate & enthusiastic problem-solver / senior software engineer living in Sydney 🦘 Also, a true cheese 🧀, ristretto ☕️, and dark chocolate lover! 🤩
+**[Pierre-Henry Soria ツ](https://ph7.me)** – A super passionate & enthusiastic Problem-Solver and AI Software Engineer with data scientist background.
+Also, a real Roquefort 🧀, ristretto ☕️, and dark chocolate lover! 😋